top of page

 The Truth About Over-the-Counter Pain Relief vs. Holistic Options

 If you’ve ever reached for a bottle of ibuprofen or acetaminophen for pain, you’re not alone.
-Over-the-counter pain relief is one of the most common ways people try to manage everything from headaches to back pain.
-And while those medications can help, they’re not the only option and sometimes not the best one long term.
+Over-the-counter pain relief is one of the most common ways people manage everything from headaches to back pain.
+While these medications can help, they are not the only option and sometimes not the best one long-term.

 The Pros and Cons of OTC Pain Relief